Yeab-Ad/TeleGebeya/README.md

 # TeleGebeya

 This project is cloned originally from ethiotelecom for demonstration and practice purposes.
-Here I modified the simple software architecture of the website like the Design and Software requirements.
+Here I modified the simple software architecture of the website like the Design and Software requirements.To get full resource contact me.

 Soon I will implement the backend and make it a dynamic e-commerce website.